55+ Fun And Entertaining Self Isolation Activities

 Here are some other creators I love and support on YouTube:

 Nobody canceled reading, right?
 I bet you have tons of books you always wanted to read but never actually had the time

 Well, the time is now!

 Get your Audible membership and a free book with your 30 days of a trial if you’re into audiobooks.
-I definitely am, it always reminds me of story time from my grandpa when I was little.
+I definitely am, it always reminds me of story time with my grandpa when I was little.

 If you’re more a reading type – join Kindle Unlimited.
 You can get a 30-day trial and read on any device you own!

-Here are some of the books I’m trying to catch up on, most of them are productivity and self-help books since I feel like now is the best time to work on that.
+Here are some of the books I’m trying to catch up on; most of them are productivity and self-help books since I feel like now is the best time to work on that.